 It is a required element of Academy procedures that the administration of medicines both as a matter of routine and in emergency situations has clearly defined routines that are dictated by good practice and adhered to at all times by all parties.

 It is important to note there is no legal duty, which requires staff to administer medication.
 Staff who assist with any form of medication in accordance with the procedures detailed within this guidance are explicitly reassured that they shall be acting within the scope of their employment and that they shall be indemnified.
 Indemnity requires that the procedures are followed as delineated.

+Training

+Staff who are responsible for supporting pupils with medical needs will receive suitable and sufficient training to do so.

+The training will be identified during the development or review of IHPs.
+Staff who provide support to pupils with medical conditions will be included in meetings where this is discussed.

+The relevant healthcare professionals will lead on identifying the type and level of training required and will agree this with the SENDCo.
+Training will be kept up to date.

+Training will:

+Be sufficient to ensure that staff are competent and have confidence in their ability to support the pupils

+Fulfil the requirements in the IHPs

+Help staff to have an understanding of the specific medical conditions they are being asked to deal with, their implications and preventative measures

+Healthcare professionals will provide confirmation of the proficiency of staff in a medical procedure, or in providing medication.

+All staff will receive training so that they are aware of this policy and understand their role in implementing it, for example, with preventative and emergency measures so they can recognise and act quickly when a problem occurs.
+This will be provided for new staff during their induction.

 EXCEPTION: Indemnity shall not be given in cases of fraud, dishonesty or criminal offences.

 Responsibilities